guopei/Hinton-Family-Tree-Exp-Transfomer/README.md

 Thing I found help with validation accuracy:

-Loss on both outputs
+- Loss on both outputs
-Weight decay
+- Weight decay
-Hyperparameter searching (num of layer, num of head, embedding size, dropout rate) learning rate warmup gradient clipping
+- Hyperparameter searching (num of layer, num of head, embedding size, dropout rate)
+- Learning rate warmup
+- Gradient clipping
-Do not touch anything in the model
+- Do not touch anything in the model